Book Book Your Stay

 Stay Here, Explore Duck Creek Tomorrow

-Book your room or cabin at Duck Creek Village Inn — ATV trails from the door, fishing minutes away, and cool mountain air at 8,400 feet.
+Book your room or cabin at Duck Creek Village Inn and make it your mountain hotel.